 Generally, there are three light codes on the face of Saflok: green, yellow, and red.
-When a keycard is used on the Saflok door lock, you can find Saflok lock light codes information.
+When a keycard is used on the Saflok door lock, you can find Saflok lock light code information.

-when a correct keycard is used.
-A green light will flash for about six seconds.
-This light indicates means the Saflok work well and that the locking mechanism has been released, now the door handle can be depressed to open the door.
+When a correct keycard is used, a green light will flash for about six seconds.
+This Light indicates that the Saflok works well and that the locking mechanism has been released; now, the door handle can be depressed to open the door.

-- This key card has been prohibited from being used to open this door lock.
+This key card has been prohibited from opening this door lock.

-Yellow and red flash four times together: Your key card may be damaged or not programmed correctly, so the Saflok door lock can not read all the information of the key card;
+Yellow and red flash four times together: Your key card may be damaged or not programmed correctly, so the Saflok door lock can not read all the information on the key card;

-- Please try to use this key card again and Make sure the key is being used correctly.
+Please try to use this key card again and Ensure the key is being used correctly.

 Two Yellow Flashes: This means you are using an incorrect key card.
 Please remake the key.

-One Yellow before Green or Yellow: This means your master will expire soon.
+One Yellow before Green or Yellow: Your master will expire soon.

-Yellow light flashes once (1x): This means you are using a not programmed key or lock for the hotel; Please reprogram the door lock and a new key.
+Yellow light flashes once (1x): You use a not-programmed key or lock for the hotel; Please reprogram the door lock and a new key.

 Flashing Red Light Simultaneously: The clock needs to be reset.

-Red light flashes once (1x) every 30 seconds: Key switch is broken; replace lock reader.
+Red Light flashes once (1x) every 30 seconds: The key switch is broken; replace the lock reader.

-Red light flashes twice (2x): This means Saflok lock can not read any information from the key card.
+Red Light flashes twice (2x): The Saflok lock can not read any information from the key card.

 Hybrid LED lights